Guilty verdicts in the trial of Ahmaud Arbery's killers met with relief and joy in Georgia and beyond - KTVZ

 Travis McMichael said he was “scattered,” traumatized and “mixed up” in the hours after the shooting, offering an explanation for his inconsistencies.

-Two prosecutors initially instructed Glynn County police not to make arrests in the case, but about two months after the shooting, Bryan’s video of the killing was made public, sparking a nationwide outcry.
+Two prosecutors initially instructed Glynn County police not to make arrests in the case, but about two months after the shooting, a copy of Bryan’s video of the killing surfaced publicly, sparking a nationwide outcry.

+In May 2020, CNN spoke to Alan Tucker, a criminal defense attorney, who acknowledged his role in helping the McMichaels with the video.
+They wanted to release portions of the video hoping that it would settle rumors in the community about questions regarding Arbery’s death.

+Tucker said that the McMichaels believed the video would clear them in the minds of the public from any wrongdoing.

 Part of a national outcry

-Note: Correction: This story has been updated with the correct makeup of the jury, which had nine White women, two White men and one Black man.